florianjosefreheis/florianjosefreheis.github.io/_posts/2024-02-16-circleci-received-killed-signal.markdown

     - linux
 category: blog
 author: flo
-description: Upgrading to Ruby 3.3.0 caused Gem GRPC 1.60 on CircleCi throw Received 'killed' signal as a result of running out of memory.
+description: Upgrading to Ruby 3.3.0 caused Gem GRPC 1.60 on CircleCI throw Received 'killed' signal as a result of running out of memory.
 ---

 ---

 I was recently upgrading our core platform from 3.2.2 to 3.3.0 and when running into an issue with the gem [GRPC](https://github.com/grpc/grpc/tree/master/src/ruby).
-The gem was causing the CircleCi build to fail with **Received "killed" signal** error.
+The gem was causing the CircleCI build to fail with **Received "killed" signal** error.

 ![received_kill_signal_circleci_error](/assets/images/circleci_received_killed_signal/received_killed_signal_circleci_error.png){:class="img-responsive" width="60%"}